Rolando Cantú

-Rolando Roel Cantú (born February 25, 1981) is a Mexican former American football player for the Arizona Cardinals.
-He was the first Mexican football player trained in the Mexican collegiate system to become an active player in the National Football League.
+Rolando Roel Cantú (born February 25, 1981) is a Mexican former American football player who was a tackle for the Arizona Cardinals of the National Football League (NFL).
+He was the first Mexican football player trained in the Mexican collegiate system to become an active NFL player.
 Today, he is a broadcaster and promoter of the Cardinals and NFL in Mexico and U.S. Spanish media, working to develop talent in Mexico with camps and clinics for young people.

 Early life

 Rolando Cantú was born on February 25, 1981, in Monterrey, Mexico, the youngest of seven children.
-The family moved to the border town of Reynosa when Cantú was young, and he attended grade school in the U.S. town of McAllen, Texas, by being driven across the border every day.
-He grew up a fan of the Dallas Cowboys, watching games with his father on television as the NFL has begun broadcasting in the country.
-He played various sports including American football with neighborhood friends as well as Pop Warner, which Cantú says is taken seriously in Mexico.
+While Cantú was still young, the family moved to border town Reynosa in neighbor state of Tamaulipas, so he could attended grade school at the U.S. town of McAllen, Texas, driven across the border every day.
+He grew up a fan of the Dallas Cowboys, watching games with his father on TV as the NFL has begun broadcasting games in the country's local stations.

+He played various sports including American football with neighborhood friends as well as in Pop Warner, which Cantú recalls saying it's taken seriously in Mexico.
 He always was bigger than other kids his age, and had to show his birth certificate when signing up for baseball and football teams because of his size.
 Eventually, he decided he was too big and rough for soccer.